SRA-VJTI/embedded-systems-study-group/week2/week2.md

 - we learnt about .c and .h files, so what are .o files ??
 - .o file means `object file`, Contains the compiled contents of the corresponding .c program, compiled as in assembly form.
-- Lets take example described [here](https://github.com/VedantParanjape/idf-notes-sra/tree/master/01), copy the files to your system, namely main.c, library.c and library.h.
+- Lets take example described [here](../assets/week2/code1.zip), Download the zip and cd into the extracted directory.
 - The command to compile was `gcc main.c library.c`, this was as we need to combine function in library.c and main.c for the program to run, if we only compile main.c, there's only declaration of `welcome_user`, but a definiton is missing, i.e. compiler doesn't know what it needs to do when `welcome_user` function is called.
 So we need to link these to files together. `gcc main.c library.c` automatically does that for us.
 - Other way to do this is compile the respective .c files in its object file and then link them together.